SolidifyDemo/AzureDevOps-GitHub-Demo/Notes/ReadMe.md

 ## How to sync issues in GitHub with Azure Boards Work Items ##
 Actions can be used to all kinds of automations, not only CI/CD

-Use Case: We have an open source project in GitHub and want the Issues synced to Azure Boards we we dou our "bigger" planning
+Use Case: We have an open source project in GitHub and want the Issues synced to Azure Boards we we do our "bigger" planning
 - Show this action at GitHub Marketplace: https://github.com/marketplace/actions/github-issues-to-azure-devops
 - Show actions YAML
 - Show secrets